Investors hedging against Greece, but there's no panic

 “All the evidence suggests folks who were inclined to hedge against this kind of scenario have been doing so for some time and that reduces the probability of a panic washout,” said Jared Woodard, equity derivatives strategist, at BGC Partners in New York.

-Joe Smith, senior market strategist at CLS Investments, a $6.5 billion asset manager which uses exchange-traded funds, said the firm has gone into defensive mode since the fourth quarter last year.
-He said CLS has bought the iShares MSCI EAFE Minimum Volatility ETF (EFAV.P), which gives exposure to less risky developed market equities.
+Joe Smith, senior market strategist at CLS Investments, a $6.5 billion asset manager which uses exchange-traded funds, said the San Francisco firm has gone into defensive mode since the fourth quarter last year.
+He said the firm has bought the iShares MSCI EAFE Minimum Volatility ETF, which gives exposure to less risky developed market equities.

 CLS has also bought European currency-hedged ETFs.

 In the currency space, investors have started to express their bearish view on the euro in ways other than buying the dollar, which is viewed as a ‘crowded’ trade.
-Now, they’re looking at the yen.
+Now, they’re looking at the yen, as euro/yen has gained 7.2 percent in the last two-and-a-half months.

 “The commonly-held view of continuous yen depreciation is being questioned now,” said Richard Benson, co-head of portfolio investments at Millennium Global in London, managing $14 billion in assets.